 Trek Day One #trek-day-one

 After packing our shared duffle bag the night before with just the few things we’d need over the next few days, we were up again with the van waiting to take us to the trailhead at Naya Pul.
 We were full of energy and set off.
 Passing through mountain villages we made our way 13km to the village of Ghandruk.
 The dark clouds had been gathering and we wondered whether we would make it to out guest house before the rains came.
 The thunder clapped and just behind us the rain clouds were emptying.
-We kept up our pace and made it inside not five minutes before the rains caught up to us.
+We kept up our pace and made it inside our lodging at Hotel Mountain View not five minutes before the rains caught up to us.
 It poured.
 We felt to lucky and relieved to have made it before what seemed like our inevitable soaking.
 We rested a little before a supper of fried local chicken and fries.
 I also split a large bottle of beer with one of my fellow trekkers.
 It was fantastic.

 We all felt tired so it was a fairly early night to bed.
 We’d be up again early to start the second and longest day of trekking.

 Trek Day Two #trek-day-two

 Today started off poorly for me as my stomach wasn’t feeling great.
 Not sure what it was but it was the last thing I needed on a three day trek.
 At least the sunrise over the mountains was spectacular.
 Today was an 18km section to the village of Landruk.
 As it was on the first day, it was mostly uphill, a little grinding but well worth it as the scenery was incredible.
 Waterfalls cascading down the mountainside, far-off villages barely seen dotting the green hills.
 There were also the odd groups of animals to be seen, lots of goats and even a troop of monkeys.